Union Budget 2022

 Contents

-The hopes of over 1.4 billion Indians seem to be centered around the Union Budget as Finance Minister Nirmala Sitharaman prepares to present her fourth consecutive budget on 1 February 2022.
+The hopes of over 1.4 billion Indians seem to be centred around the Union Budget as Finance Minister Nirmala Sitharaman prepares to present her fourth consecutive budget on 1 February 2022.
 Industry and individuals alike are looking forward to the announcements and amendments expected to set the economy back on track.

 Amongst the taxpayer base, are the Non-Resident Indians (NRI) who play a significant role in nation-building and economic progress.
 They are part of the significant individual taxpayer base which contributes almost 35 per cent -40 per cent of direct tax revenues.
 We have seen in previous budgets that the government has introduced relaxations for individual taxpayers which are beneficial for NRIs taxpayers as well.
 However, there are certain provisions under the Income-tax Act, 1961 (Act) which can be reviewed vis-a-vis the applicability and impact for NRIs.